baojie223/umijs-electron/README.md

   npm run build
 ```

-2. change file-path in /build/index.html like:
+2. change file-path with 'public' in /build/index.html like:

-from ......\public\umi.css
+    from ...\public\...
-to ......\build\umi.css
+    to ...\build\...

 3. pack electron app: